rolancon/key-value/README.md

 ## Types

-So far we've only seen examples of the term type, which is a special case of the string type.
+So far we've only seen examples of the term type for terms:

+which is a special case of the string type (see below).

 For atomic values, however, K-V also support types which are quite similar to JSON types.
 They are:
-- the **empty** type
 - the **boolean** type
 - the **number** type
+- the **Minicode character** type.

+and for each atomic type also
+- its **empty** type

+Furthermore, K-V support one compound type, consisting of one or more Minicode characters:
 - the **string** type.

-### Empty

-The empty type has no syntactic encoding, but is denotated by an empty value, and is basically the same as the empty string value:

-    empty =

 ### Boolean